 Symbolism is important for all British Budget speeches.
 And that extends to the special box displayed by the Chancellor on the steps of his residence before the Budget.
 The Budget box was crafted for William Gladstone so he could carry his speech from Downing Street to Parliament.

 The shortest British Budget speech is recorded as 45 minutes long and was given by Benjamin Disraeli in 1867.
 And the record for the longest speech—timed at four hours 45 minutes—goes to William Gladstone, who was sustained, so we gather, by a drink of sherry and beaten egg.

 Unusually the Chancellor is still permitted by the House to have an alcoholic drink during his speech.
 Quite so.
 His successors now settle for mineral water which is perhaps a little unimaginative in the historical context of the speech.
 Other notable imbibers have included Kenneth Clarke with a whisky and Geoffrey Howe with a gin and tonic.
 How British.
-What will Philip Hammond have to drink?
+What will Rishi Sunak have to drink?
 Something quite dull is our suspicion.
-But some water and his famous cough sweets would be a good bet.
+But some Harrogate Spring water and a predecessor’s famous cough sweets would be a good bet.

 So with the British Budget Speech we celebrate a peculiarly British event.
 The speeches are typically not theatrical.
 But they are thorough.